Powerlearnproject/se-assignment-1-setting-up-your-developer-environment-Its-fridah/README.md

 Next, for the code editor, Visual Studio Code is a great free and open source option.
 It works well with Python and has nice Git integration.
 Let's grab it from their site.

 For   version control, we'll set up Git to manage your code versions locally.
 Then create a GitHub account to host my repositories remotely.
 Once Git is ready, initialize a new repository for my project and make an initial commit.

 Now for the core language - let's download Python from python.org.
-Be sure to check the box to add it to my system PATH during installation.
+Add it to my system PATH during installation.
 We should also install pip to manage additional packages.

 For the database, MySQL is a solid option.
 Let's download and install it from the provided URL.